 We are aware that many students may not seek academic careers but will pursue employment in the private sector.
-To that end, we are following the Twin Cairns Skills Log MatrixTM (https://twincairns.com/skill-set-matrix/) and will provide training for the following skills:
+To that end, we are following the example set by Twin Cairns with their Skills Log Matrix[TM] (https://twincairns.com/skills-log-matrix/).
+Students will be trained in the following skills:

-Skill Skill Definition Understanding Ability to understand the relationships between layers of both cultural and natural stratigraphy depositions Total station Able to create maps and plans using a Total Station Small hand tools Can operate a trowel or similar small hand tool to conduct excavations Screening Ability to use geological and general screens to identify, collect and record small scale finds Recording-Excavations Ability to understand, collect and record all excavation process and data Recording sheets Ability to understand and properly record excavation process, stratigraphy, sections and artifact documentation Photography Ability to take clear images of various feature, artifact & soil colors at various light and field depth conditions Large hand tools Can operate a pickax, hoe or similar large hand tool to conduct excavations Drawing plans Can create site plans using plumb bob and measuring tape Artifact washing Ability to wash different artifact types while maintaining their material characteristics for research purposes Artifact recovery Ability to record, safely excavate and properly storage artifacts and ecofacts made of different types of materials (ceramics, metal, lithics, etc.) and various level of fragility Artifact processing Ability to identify, collect and record a wide range of artifact types, understanding their relative fragility within different site types and conditions Artifact classification Understand how to assign artifacts to accepted cultural/geological spheres, across & seriation space (classification) and across time (seriation)
+Skill Skill Definition Understanding Ability to understand the relationships between layers of both cultural and stratigraphy natural depositions Total station Able to create maps and plans using a Total Station Small hand tools Can operate a trowel or similar small hand tool to conduct excavations Screening Ability to use geological and general screens to identify, collect and record small scale finds Recording- Ability to understand, collect and record all excavation processes and data Deparding about Ability to understand and properly record evenuation processes atratigraphy Recording sheets sections and artifact documentation Photography Ability to take clear images of various features, artifact & soil colors at various light and field depth conditions Large hand tools Can operate a pickax, hoe or similar large hand tool to conduct excavations Drawing plans Can create site plans using plumb bob and measuring tape Artifact washing Ability to wash different artifact types while maintaining their material characteristics for research purposes Artifact recovery Ability to record, safely excavate and properly storage artifacts and ecofacts made of different types of materials (ceramics, metal, lithics, etc.) and various level of fragility Artifact processing Ability to identify, collect and record a wide range of artifact types, understanding their relative fragility within different site types and conditions Artifact classification Understand how to assign artifacts to accepted cultural/geological spheres, & seriation across space (classification) and across time (seriation)